 I'm a salmon hater too.
-These are my tricks for making salmon that I'll actually eat—plus, my full recipe.
+These are my tricks for how to cook salmon I'll actually eat—plus, my full recipe.

 I don’t really like salmon.
-As a professional cook, I feel funny declaring any real culinary dislikes (I promise I only have a few), but no matter how many times I try it, salmon is a hard sell for me.
+As a professional cook, I feel funny declaring any real culinary dislikes (I promise I only have a few), but no matter how many times I try it in a restaurant or cooking salmon myself, the fish is a hard sell for me.

 I desperately want to like salmon: It’s versatile, loaded with healthy Omega 3 fatty acids, and a nice way to change up the chicken-steak-pasta program that seems to have taken hold in my house.
 Now, I’ve finally figured out how to cook salmon so eating it doesn't feel like a chore.
 It’s a two-step process that anyone can employ for the salmon lovers and haters in their household.